zufre/sinatra-shotgun-server-cb-000/README.md

 /Users/avi/.rvm/gems/ruby-2.2.2/gems/eventmachine-1.0.8/lib/eventmachine.rb:534:in `start_tcp_server': no acceptor (port is in use or requires root privileges) (RuntimeError)
 ```

-That means you have another shotgun server running somewhere.
+This means you have another shotgun server running somewhere.
 Do you have another Terminal or Shell open running a web application or shotgun?
 You need to find that process or tab that is running a web application using shotgun and shut it down with `CTRL+C`.